As an HR manager, one of your key responsibilities is being in the know.

 This involves keeping track of all your employee’s performance and seeing problems before they arise.

-With a labour shortage in full swing, your attention may be divided elsewhere such as retaining your hard-working employers, recruiting quality ones and keeping the business afloat all while juggling your daily tasks.
+With a labour shortage in full swing, your attention may be divided elsewhere.
+Areas that might involve retaining your hard-working employers, recruiting quality ones and keeping the business afloat all while juggling your daily tasks.

 It’s A LOT to worry about in a day’s work.